jafudi/flexpair-website/index.md

 # When not to use Flexpair

-The least thing we want is to waste your precious time.
-Therefore, please do not read any further

-- if you really need to give someone remote access to your local machine, please consider using [TeamViewer](https://www.teamviewer.com/en/) or comparable established solutions
+If you really need to give someone remote access to your local machine, please consider using [TeamViewer](https://www.teamviewer.com/en/) or comparable established solutions

-In any other case, we would love to have you as our valued customer.
+Also, Flexpair deliberately does not offer video conferencing